quellabs/signal-hub/README.md

 ## Important Notes

 - Proxy cache directories must be writable by the application
-- Proxy generation is required for lazy loading features to work
+- For the best performance in production, enable proxy and metadata caching **

-- For the best performance in production, enable metadata caching
+** When proxy path and namespace settings are not configured, the system generates proxies on-the-fly during runtime.
+This approach significantly reduces performance and can cause noticeable slowdowns in your application.
+For optimal performance, always configure both the proxy path and namespace in your application settings.

 ## Contributing